yungcypo/Obsidian/Programming/Python.md

 Imagine you have a story about character named *John*
 You will write a whole book about *John*
 But later on, you will decide that you don't like the name *John* and you want to change it to *Mike*
+Now you have to rewrite whole book because the name change

 We can use a **variable** to define the name
 We can use the variable instead of the name